vtvrv/Cuphead_Accessibility_Mod/README.md

 Place Cuphead_Accessibility.dll into the Cuphead\BepInEx\plugins\ directory.

-Confirmed working with GOG versions of Cuphead versions all version of Cuphead up to 1.3.2.
+Confirmed working with versions of Cuphead.

-Steam may cause issues.
+Steam may cause issues I've only tried the GOG release.

 ## Features
 - Disable film grain